Research has shown that around 60% of people find their energy bills confusing .

 Kilowatt-hour (kWh) is a unit for measuring the amount of energy you use.
 1 kilowatt hour equates to 1,000 watt-hours.
 Thus, if an appliance rated at 1,000 watts is used for one hour, you'll be billed for 1 kWh.
 Take a look at our useful energy guides to find out how you can reduce the energy you use at home or at work.

-How A Smart Meter Could Help
+Is A Smart Meter Useful?

 Most energy providers offer smart meters to their customers.
 If you forget to provide frequent meter readings, you could be overcharged for your electricity.
 With automatic readings, a smart meter can help to ensure that your bills are accurate.
 They also allow you to monitor your energy consumption and provide an opportunity for you to improve energy efficiency and save on your bills!